|Funding Program:||Roads of Strategic Importance

 The Australian Government will contribute 80 per cent and the Tasmanian Government 20 per cent for this project.

-Construction is expected to commence in late 2020 and be completed by mid 2024.
+Construction is expected to commence in late 2020 and be completed by early 2023.

 Disclaimer: The material contained in this site is made available